-Julie Collis is an Auckland based ceramicist who creates delicate bone china pieces that play with ideas of the utilitarian.
+Julie Collis is a contemporary ceramicist who creates delicate bone china pieces that play with ideas of the utilitarian.
 By recreating everyday objects in ceramic, such as crumpled paper, plastic cups and milk bottles, Collis gives the objects new meaning.

 Collis is interested in the 'throw away' society we live in.
 She calls this into question by transforming disposable objects into valuable works of art.
 A plastic drink bottle becomes a lustrous white ceramic object gilded in a luminous 22ct gold glaze.
 In doing so, she gives the object significance; changing it from a ‘throw away' object to one of beauty.